 The Scissor-tailed Flycatcher flies in straight lines with fast wingbeats, its tail folded.
 It also often hovers with its tail spread or makes abrupt turns in midair.
 Scissor-tailed Flycatchers form large roosts during spring and fall migration, and they flock in winter as well.
 In some populations the males continue roosting in groups throughout the breeding season, but breeding birds tend to forage alone or in pairs.
 Males arrive before females in the early spring to establish and defend territories.
 After pairing up, both males and females chase and attack other individuals that intrude onto their territory.
 Trespassing happens frequently, especially in the early morning, so keep an eye out if you see these birds as you may be treated to an amazing aerial chase.
 Pairs are monogamous within a breeding season but don’t always reunite in later years.
 Scissor-tailed Flycatchers attack intruding Red-tailed Hawks, Swainson’s Hawks, Turkey Vultures, Mourning Doves, Great-tailed Grackles, Common Grackles, Northern Mockingbirds, Western Kingbirds, Loggerhead Shrikes, House Sparrows, American Crows, Blue Jays, and Lark Sparrows.

-The Scissor-tailed Flycatcher numbers showed a small decline between 1966 and 2010, according to the North American Breeding Bird Survey.
+Scissor-tailed Flycatcher numbers showed a small decline between 1966 and 2010, according to the North American Breeding Bird Survey.
 A decline in the mid-1970s was offset by an increase in numbers during the 1980s.
 Partners in Flight estimates a global breeding population of 9.5 million with 92 percent breeding in the U.S., and 50 percent spending some part of the year in Mexico.
 They rate an 11 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
 To safeguard nest and perch sites, researchers suggest that leaving strips or patches of brush intact when clearing brush or applying herbicides.
 The species may be expanding its range in response to forest clearing on both breeding and wintering grounds.
 Severe thunderstorms or tornadoes can destroy many nests when they interrupt the otherwise hot, sunny weather of the breeding season.

 Medium-distance migrant.
 During both spring and fall migration between the south-central United States and Central America, Scissor-tailed Flycatchers tend to wander widely and can show up pretty much anywhere throughout North America.